Why You Need a Vinyl Collection App

 On the weakness side, the interface shows its age.
 It feels cluttered compared to purpose-built vinyl apps.
 The learning curve is steeper because the app needs to accommodate so many different types of collections.
 It tries to be everything for everyone, which means it is not optimized for the specific workflow of vinyl collectors.

-No Discogs sync.
+No live Discogs sync, though you can import a Discogs export file to get your collection in.
 No NFC.
 No Apple TV.
 The pricing can add up too.
 The full-featured version runs up to $29.99, and even then the vinyl-specific experience does not match what dedicated apps offer.

 Strengths: Supports many collectible types.
-Customizable fields. iPad support.
+Customizable fields. iPhone, iPad, and Android.

 Weaknesses: Not vinyl-focused.
 Complex interface.
-No Discogs sync.
+No two-way Discogs sync (file import only).
 No NFC.
 Dated design.
 Expensive for full features.

 7. Discographic